ni/nisystemlink-clients-python/CONTRIBUTING.md

 pytest -m cloud --cloud-api-key XXXXX
 ```

-To run the SystemLink Enterprise tests, obtain an API key from the
+To run the SystemLink Enterprise tests, obtain a session API key from the
 [main-test](https://test.lifecyclesolutions.ni.com/) cluster and then run

 ```
 pytest -m enterprise --enterprise-uri "https://test-api.lifecyclesolutions.ni.com" --enterprise-api-key XXXXX
 ```

+It is important to note that depending on the terminal you are using,
+you may need to escape special characters in the API key.

 ## Developer Certificate of Origin (DCO)